Archival material

 Photograph

-Dinner display of food, flowers, candles, and pottery by Namer, uncredited and undated photograph.
+Dinner display in Namer’s Beaconsfield home with food, flowers, candles, and pottery, uncredited and undated photograph.

 Newspaper Clipping